 Maintain prompt communication through the hiring process

-Do not send a generic rejection email.
-Personalize it and send it from a actual human’s email address.
-Interview invites are also more appealing when they are delivered from a personal email (email@example.com) instead of firstname.lastname@example.org.
+Do not send a generic applicant rejection letter.
+Personalize it and send it from an actual human’s email address.
+Interview invites are also more appealing when they are delivered from a personal email (firstname.lastname@example.org) instead of email@example.com.

 Acknowledge a job seeker’s thank you and follow-up emails after phone screens and in-person interviews.
 This shows you are organized and courteous, and that you appreciate and respect your prospects.